YoumingTao/YoumingTao.github.io/_pages/about.md

 **Research Interests**

-My research interests lie broadly in the theoretical aspects of machine learning.
-Currently, I am working on machine unlearning, (differentially) private data analytics, multi-armed bandits, stochastic optimization, federated learning.
+My interests fall in the general field of machine learning and distributed computing.
+I am currently focusing on building private, efficient and reliable collaborative learning algorihtms with applications to edge intelligence.

 <!-- # 🔥 News